blackwell-systems/platform-infrastructure/docs/FACTORY_CONSOLIDATION_STRATEGY.md

 class PlatformStackFactory:
     """
     Unified factory for all platform stack types.
-    Single source of truth for stack creation, recommendations, and cost estimation.
+    Single source of truth for stack creation, recommendations, and capability assessment.
     """

     # All stack types in one registry